-There are six major tournaments called honbasho held in Japan annually—one on each odd-numbered month—and they take place over a two-week period at one of four different venues across the country.
+There are six major tournaments called honbasho held in Japan annually—one on each odd-numbered month—and they take place over a 15-day period at one of four different venues across the country.

 In Tokyo, these honbasho are held at Ryogoku Kokugikan in east Tokyo, a sporting venue mainly used for sumo events with a capacity of about 11,000.
 Like a boxing match, the seats all face the center ring—the dohyo—where each bout takes place.
-There are three main groups of seats and several categories.
+There are three main groups of seats, each offering a fundamentally different experience.

 Ringside Seats《溜席》